 carved wood and sand in pant allowed George Washington to appear to have a house built from stone

 Once colonial settlement reached the Piedmont, natural outcrops provided easy access to building stone.
 "Potomac bluestone" was quarried on the Virginia side of the Potomac River, as well as in Rock Creek Park in the District of Columbia.
 In Richmond, granite quarries on Belle Isle provided building material for the locks of the James River and Kanawha Canal.

 In the Culpeper Basin, red Triassic-age sandstone west of Centreville was quarried in the 1800's to create a stone bridge over Bull Run, a toll house on the Alexandria-Warrenton Turnpike, and many other buildings.
-A Maryland quarry supplied that Triassic sandstone for the Smithsonian Castle on the National Mall and the locks for the Potowmack Canal at Great Falls, while Connecticut quarries supplied material for the "brownstones" in New York City.
+A Maryland quarry supplied that Triassic sandstone for the Smithsonian Castle on the National Mall and the locks for the Potowmack Canal at Great Falls, while Connecticut quarries supplied Triassic sandstone for the "brownstones" in New York City.
 Their brown color is a result of the rusting iron within the rock.8

-Triassic sandstone was used to build a toll-collection station on the Alexandria-Warrenton Tunpike, now the famous Stone House on the Manassas battlefield
+Triassic sandstone was used to build a toll-collection station on the Alexandria-Warrenton Turnpike, now the famous Stone House on the Manassas battlefield

 Immigrants from Scandinavia into Delaware introduced the log cabin design to the Middle Atlantic.
 Early log cabins were built quickly on the frontier with a minimum of effort.
 Rather than spending rime to saw off the round edges of logs, mud was used to chink the gaps.
 Cabins built with rectangular, sawed-off logs (and occasionally some foundation stones to minimize decay) indicate that the location was more settled, with labor and time available to create a more-substantial structure.